St Christopher School A GSG School

 Head

 Since March 2023, Rich Jones, previously deputy head and before that head of the senior school and head of boarding.
-Before joining St Chris, he worked at Bede’s, where he ran their largest boarding house and led on aspects of boarding and pastoral developments.
+Lives on site with wife, Jamie, and their two children, both at the school.

 Entrance